Fluttery-Template/Settings/README.md

-# stripe_payment
+# Settings

-A flutter plugin to integrate the Settings plugin for iOS and Android.
+A flutter ui design of the Settings for iOS and Android.

 <img src="/flutter.jpg">